rust-lang/book/nostarch/chapter10.md

     }
 }

-pub struct Tweet {
+pub struct SocialPost {
     pub username: String,
     pub content: String,
     pub reply: bool,
-    pub retweet: bool,
+    pub repost: bool,
 }

-impl Summary for Tweet {
+impl Summary for SocialPost {
     fn summarize(&self) -> String {
         format!("{}: {}", self.username, self.content)
     }
 }
 ```

-Listing 10-13: Implementing the `Summary` trait on the `NewsArticle` and `Tweet` types
+Listing 10-13: Implementing the `Summary` trait on the `NewsArticle` and `SocialPost` types

 Implementing a trait on a type is similar to implementing regular methods.
 The
 difference is that after `impl`, we put the trait name we want to implement,